Fowler, Michigan: History

 Originally called "Dallas", Fowler was created when Robert Highman, Chief Engineer of the Detroit, Grand Haven, and Milwaukee Railroad, and E.A Wales acquired a tract of land along the railroad right-of-way in 1857.
-The Detroit, Grand Haven, and Milwaukee railroad completed the rail line though the area in July and August of 1857.
+The Detroit, Grand Haven, and Milwaukee railroad completed the rail line though the area in July and August 1857.
 Dallas was later changed to Isabella and subsequently Fowler.

 A few years after the founding of Dallas, the town had little economic growth and was subsequently moved to a tract of land 1/10 of a mile west of the original tract, owned by John N. Fowler and in 1869 the name was changed to "Fowler".
 The village was originally settled in a swampy area and the move was driven by the lack of economic growth.

 In 1885, the town was incorporated as a village in Clinton County, reportedly during a high growth lumber boom.

 In 1905, massive flooding in the area washed out a culvert three and a half miles west of town.
 A Grand Trunk work train was sent to repair the culvert but plunged into the creek, killing five men.

 Fowler remains a small rural community, serving the needs of the local farming community and as a satellite community to Lansing.